methane/python-dstring/README.md

 The great benefit of d-string is that it can be used together with t-string, but there are few projects that support t-string, and it is difficult to find combinations of t-string and long multiline strings.

 For example, [psycopg2](https://www.psycopg.org/psycopg3/docs/basic/tstrings.html) supports t-string, but [test_tstring.py](https://github.com/psycopg/psycopg/blob/master/tests/test_tstring.py) only contains one line of SQL.
-The places where d-string can be useful are not open source libraries, but closed source applications.
+Maybe, multiline t-strings are used in closed-source applications rather than open-source libraries like psycopg2.

-I will also investigate other projects in the same way as CPython, but in most cases, it will be used in test code like CPython.
+I will also investigate other projects in the same way as CPython.
+But CPython test code includes massive amount of multiline strings; Python, JSON, HTML, HTTP, SMTP, etc...
+I haven't found a way to find patterns that are not included in the Python source code yet.